PoorOtterBob/STONE-KDD-2024/README.md

-# KDD 2024: STONE: A Spatio-temporal OOD Learning Framework Kills Both Spatial and Temporal Shifts
+# STONE: A Spatio-temporal OOD Learning Framework Kills Both Structural and Temporal Shifts (KDD 2024)
 This is the official repository of our KDD 2024 paper.
 This paper represents the first comprehensive investigation into the traffic prediction considering both temporal and spatial shifts.
 We propose a novel spatio-temporal OOD-network framework with Fréchet Embedding called STONE.
 STONE effectively models spatial heterogeneity and generates temporal and spatial semantic graphs.
 Additionally, we introduce a graph perturbation mechanism to enhance the model’s environmental modeling capability for better generalization.
 We implement extensive experiments on both datasets with spatio-temporal shifts and datasets only with temporal shift, and results demonstrate that STONE achieves competitive performance in terms of both generalization and scalability.
 <br>